 Plaque acids can also irritate and damage your gums, which can be made worse when plaque finds its way beneath your gumline.
 Hidden from your toothbrush, plaque bacteria can flourish and cause damage that you aren’t even able to see.
 For many patients, this is why gum disease can go without symptoms for so long.

 The earliest stage of gum disease, gingivitis, is also the most easily reversible.
 Symptoms include:

 - a persistent bad taste in your mouth and/or bad breath

 As gingivitis advances into later stage gum disease, these symptoms can become more severe.
 Bleeding can occur easier, you may have visible infections in your gums, and teeth can loosen and fall out.
 While this stage of gum disease can still be treated, it will often result in the need for dental restorations.

 Treating Gum Disease

-At Northalsted Dental Spa, we treat gum disease in the most effective way possible: with root planing and scaling.
+At Northalsted Dental Spa, our gum disease treatment treats in the most effective way possible: with root planing and scaling.
 This specialized technique is similar to a regular dental cleaning but goes deeper to hit gingivitis and gum disease where they hide from view.

 If you are concerned about gum disease treatment in Chicago, IL, gum disease or gingivitis, don’t wait until it gets worse!
-Call our office today at 773-245-2779 or schedule an appointment using our online form.
+Call our office today at 773-245-2779 or schedule a gum disease treatment appointment using our online form.
 We look forward to helping you!